listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 ---
-title: The Parking Lot Problem: A Successor to FizzBuzz?
+title: "The Parking Lot Problem: A Successor to FizzBuzz?"
 tags: programming, ruby, haskell
 mathjax: on
 ---